ProfessionalCSharp/ProfessionalCSharp7/SignalRAndWebHooks/Readme.md

-# Readme - Code Samples for Chapter 35, SignalR and WebHooks
+# Readme - Code Samples for Bonus Chapter 3, SignalR and WebHooks

 This chapter contains these samples: